An introduction to UI prototyping

 - Ensures that product messaging doesn't get lost which can easily happen during long and laborious design runs

 Although the benefits of prototyping are clear, the next issue you might find yourself facing is how to make your prototype happen.
-This is where user-friendly and collaborative prototyping tools come in handy.
+This is where user-friendly and collaborative UI prototyping software comes in handy.

 Ready to give Uizard a whirl?
 You can sign up for free and begin your journey to prototype master immediately.
 Got more questions when it comes to all things design?
 Check out the official Uizard blog now.